kolkhis/prolug-coursework/unit7_worksheet.md

 ## Definitions/Terminology
 * Yum: Yellowdog Updater, Modified.
 A package manager for RedHat-based systems.
-* DNF: DNF is a package manager for RPM-based Linux distributions.
+* DNF: DNF is a package manager for Linux distributions that use RPM, the RedHat Package Manager.
 * Repo: A repository is a collection of software packages that the package managers are allowed to draw from.
 * GPG Key: Gnu Privacy Guard key.
-A key that is used, among other things, to sign packages to verify authenticity.
+A key that is used to sign things, such as software packages.
+Used to verify authenticity, making sure that it came from a trusted source.
 * Software dependency: A software package that another package depends on.
 If a package is missing a dependency then it cannot be used.
-* Software version
-* Semantic Version
+* Software version: A number that is assigned to a software package to identify the version of the software.
+* Semantic Version: A versioning system that uses three numbers to respresent a software version.
+    * Uses a naming convention of `<major.minor.patch>`
+        * The `major` version **must** be incremented any time backwards-incompatible changes are introduced the the public API.
+            * Major version `0` is for initial development, when anything is subject to change at any given time, before a stable public API is released.
+            * When the stable public API is released, that is major version 1.
+            * `1.0.0` defines the public API.
+        * The `minor` version incremented when new, backwards-compatible features are introduced to the public API.
+            * Whenever the minor version is incremented, the patch version must be set back to `0`.
+        * The `patch` version must be incremented when *only* backwards-compatible bug fixes are implemented.

 ## Notes During Lecture/Class: